 The Medieval Risk-Reward Society.
 Courts, Adventure, and Love in the European Middle Ages.
 Columbus: The Ohio State University Press, 2016.
+Issued in paperback in 2023.

 Art of Arms: Studies of Aggression and Dominance in Medieval German Court Poetry.
 Heidelberg: Universitätsverlag Carl Winter, 2002.